bajamircea/bajamircea.github.io/_posts/2015-04-02-class-lifetime.markdown

 };
 {% endhighlight %}

-The lifetime of the various parts of such a class are ilustrated on the diagram below.
+The lifetime of the various parts of such a class are illustrated on the diagram below.
 The dotted lines indicate what happens if an exception is thrown when something fails to construct, in which case the caller needs to deal with the exception and can't use the instance.
-The full loop indicates the successfull path.
+The full loop indicates the successful path.

 ![Lifetime diagram](/assets/2015-04-02-class-lifetime/lifetime.png)